 The Church of the Holy Rosary was dedicated on Rosary Sunday 7th October 1901.

 The need for a new church had been acknowledged as far back as the 1860’s.
 Cannon Mc Gee like his predecessor Archdeacon Brown was an enthusiastic and talented man.
-He saw the need for a new church…Continue
+He saw the need for a new church and set about the task of raising funds for the establishment of a new church.
+As…Continue

 Added by Brían Hoban on December 27, 2015 at 3:30pm — No Comments

 DOMHNAIGH -- On December 27, 1969, Dan Breen, one of the most famous IRA leaders during Ireland's War of Independence, died in Dublin.
 Breen was born in Grange, Donohill, Co.
 Tipperary, on Aug.
 11, 1894.
-He joined the Irish Republican…Continue
+He joined the Irish Republican Brotherhood in 1912 and the Irish Volunteers in 1914.…Continue

 Added by The Wild Geese on December 26, 2015 at 12:30pm — No Comments

 It’s not too late to make this delicious dessert, a riff on steamed pudding and gingerbread.
-Similar to a one served at the Meyrick Hotel (Eyre Square, Galway), this pudding starts with deliciously gooey pears on the bottom and finishes when the cake is…Continue
+Similar to a one served at the Meyrick Hotel (Eyre Square, Galway), this pudding starts with deliciously gooey pears on the bottom and finishes when the cake is turned upside down to reveal them as a deliciously gooey top!
+In…Continue

 The film "Spotlight" was recently released, based on the true story of the Boston Globe’s investigation of the Boston Archdiocese’s willful coverup of child molestation and abuse.
 The reviews have been, like the movie itself, scattered.